weiss-michael/weiss-michael.github.io/_pages/cv.md

 Conferences and workshops
 ======
 * June 2026: European Conference on Politics and Gender
-  * Paper: "An Institutionalist Perspective on Gendered Legislative Careers in Latin America"
+  * Paper: "Quota Design and Gendered Legislative Careers: Evidence from 17 Latin American Parliaments"
   * Newcastle, England
 * August 2025: ECPR General Conference 2025
   * Paper: "Professionalization of Central and Eastern European Legislatures Through the Lens of Legislative Turnover"